Ana-Niko-byte/moment/README.md

 ## Scope of Application
 ## Aesthetics
 ## Technologies
+1. Django Framework - fullstack technology
-1. HTML5/ Django Templates - Used for structuring and content.
+2. HTML5/ Django Syntax - Used for structuring and content.
-2. CSS3 - Used for adding styles to the content for legibility and aesthetic appeal.
+3. CSS3 - Used for adding styles to the content for legibility and aesthetic appeal.
-3. Vanilla Javascript - For adding basic interactivity and dynamically setting URLs.
+4. Javascript - For adding basic interactivity and dynamically setting URLs.
+5. Python - Used for Django manipulation & interaction.
-4. FontAwesome/Bootstrap icons - used for icons.
+6. FontAwesome/Bootstrap icons - used for icons.
-5. Emojipedia - used for emojis.
-6. Firefox Developer Tools - used for debugging the website during production.
+7. Chrome Developer Tools - used for debugging the website during production.
-7. Lighthouse - An extension I used for testing the performance, accessibility, best practices and SEO of my site (result shown under debugging below).
+8. Lighthouse - For performance, accessibility, best practices and SEO checking.
-8. GitHub - For code storage, version control and deployment.
+9. GitHub - For code storage, version control and deployment.
-9. Git - For commiting through the terminal and pushing to GitHub for storage.
+10. Git - For commiting through the terminal and pushing to GitHub for storage.
-10. VSC - The IDE I developed the project in.
+11. Gitpod - The IDE I developed the project in.
-11. Balsamiq - For a clear understanding of the structure I wanted my application to follow.
-The project has since deviated slightly from the design for improved user experience.
+12. VSC - For quick testing of allauth functionality due to Gitpod's limitations.
+12. Balsamiq - For project wireframe design.
-12. Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
+13. Color Contrast Accessibility Validator - for checking colour contrast ratios.
-13. W3C Markup Validation Service - to validate my HTML for potential errors.
+14. W3C Markup Validation Service - to validate my HTML for potential errors.
-14. W3C CSS Validation Service - to validate my CSS code for potential errors.
+15. W3C CSS Validation Service - to validate my CSS code for potential errors.
-15. JSHint - for checking and validating my JS code.
+16. JSHint - for checking and validating my JS code.
-16. Pep8 - for Python code validation and best practices formatting.
+17. Pep8 - for Python code validation and best practices formatting.

 ## Testing & Debugging
 This section outlines procedures for manual testing.
 For automated testing, please see all files `test*.py`.